Pailin province: Cuisine

+Clothing

-The Traditional clothes of Pailin is Longyi, also known as Sarong.
+The Traditional clothes of Pailin are Longyi, also known as Sarong.
 The cloth is often sewn into a cylindrical shape.
 It is worn around the waist, running to the feet.
 It is held in place by folding fabric over, without a knot.
 It is also sometimes folded up to the knee for comfort.
-These traditional "longyi" have about 2 meters of in length of a swan.
-The cloth is made of cotton and sometimes from silk.
-Kola men wear ankle-length patterns of checks, plaids or stripes "Longyi" in any kinds of color.
-The Men always wear their white eingyi shirt which has a mandarin collar and sometimes also wear a traditional jacket called taik-pon over their eingy.
-It has white, grey, black or terracotta colors.
-They put the gaung baung turban on their head and on their feet wear simple rubber or velvet slippers.
+These traditional "longyi" have about 2 meters in length of a swan.
+The cloth is made of cotton and sometimes of silk.
+Kola men wear ankle-length patterns of checks, plaids, or stripes, "Longyi" in any kind of color.
+The Men always wear their white eingyi shirt, which has a mandarin collar, and sometimes also wear a traditional jacket called taik-pon over their eingy.
+It has white, grey, black, or terracotta colors.
+They put the gaung baung turban on their head and wear simple rubber or velvet slippers on their feet.

-For Kola women's calf-length longyi are in solid colors, flower prints and many kinds of designs.
-They soften have a red-based color, with partial stripes or very small checks similar to what Mon wear.
-They also often have horizontal or vertical stripes at the middle part.
-Royalty traditionally wore a long dress called "thin-dai" decorated by many threads.
+For Kola women, calf-length longyi are available in solid colors, flower prints, and many kinds of designs.
+They often have a red-based color, with partial stripes or very small checks similar to what Mon wear.
+They also often have horizontal or vertical stripes in the middle part.
+Royalty traditionally wore a long dress called "thin-dai" decorated with many threads.
 It was always worn by a lord's daughter and the king of the province's lady.
-The Women wears a beautiful blouse and a lovely shirt which is known as eingyi.
+The Women wear a beautiful blouse and a lovely shirt, which is known as an eingyi.
 The shirt is decorated with several colors and many pieces of silver.
-The shirt also has horizontal or vertical stripes at the middle part in some beauty color.
-Kola women tie a traditional shawl on their eingyi as well as they put the shawl on their shoulders.
+The shirt also has horizontal or vertical stripes in the middle part in a beautiful color.
+Kola women tie a traditional shawl on their eingyi, and they put the shawl on their shoulders.
 Women tie a lovely band on their head and wear beautiful flowers in their hair, allowing their hair to drop as a ponytail above their shoulders.
-They sometimes took a traditional umbrella made from bamboo with them.
+They sometimes take a traditional umbrella made from bamboo with them.
 The footwear is simple slippers of leather or velvet called Hnyat-phanat.

 All of these costumes were shiny with bright colors during celebrations.
 The clothing is very similar to what is worn by the Shan in Burma.

-The houses in Pailin are built from wood, about 8 cm to 1 meter includes a wide door and in the middle of the house, there are the hermitages of Buddha and another spirit house.
+The houses in Pailin are built from wood, about 8 cm to 1 meter, with a wide door, and in the middle of the house, there are the hermitages of Buddha and another spirit house.
 The Kola People are fond of planting roses in front of their homes.